NOTICE

 MARIE-ÈVE

-The Lise Watier Foundation offers the Let’s Start Up program in Montreal, Toronto, Quebec City, the Laurentians and Montérégie.
-More than 200 women a year are committed to taking action through the Let’s Start Up program.
+The Lise Watier Foundation offers the Let’s Start Up Pathway in Montreal, Quebec City, the Laurentians, Montérégie, Sherbrooke, Drummondville and Toronto.
+More than 350 women a year are committed to taking action through the Let’s Start Up Pathway.
 They graduate with a better understanding of their strengths and skills, as well as the knowledge and tools to implement their professional project.
 Women thus begin a new journey towards financial independence through entrepreneurship, a return to school or a more fulfilling job.

 Major donors